bchavdarov/bcdlpurple/README.md

 - `npm run lint:js` : checks all JavaScript files against [JavaScript Coding Standards](https://developer.wordpress.org/coding-standards/wordpress-coding-standards/javascript/).
 - `npm run bundle` : generates a .zip archive for distribution, excluding development and system files.

 Now you're ready to go!
-The next step is easy to say, but harder to do: Make an beautiful WordPress theme. :purple_heart:
+The next step is easy to say, but harder to do: Make a beautiful WordPress theme. :purple_heart:
 :thumbsup:

 Good luck!